tibiacast/tibiarc/README.md

 $ make
 ```

-Assuming this worked, you should now have a `tibiarc.exe` in the build folder
+Assuming this worked, you should now have a `converter.exe` in the build folder
 with all dependencies statically linked.
 The command line interface is a bit
 broken however, due to the `argp` library being missing in `MXE`.
 I'll fix that
 when I find the time.